Best Learning Strategies for Nursing Students

 Even though most applicants pass the test on their first attempt, those who don’t are allowed to retake it 45 days after their initial test date.
 And while you can take the NCLEX as many times as it takes to pass, you have up to eight tries per year.

 Taking the NCLEX in 2023?
-Read about new changes coming to the exam.
+Read about the new Next Generation NCLEX (NGN) here.

 Pass the NCLEX with Stress-Free Tools